Toyota Aygo: 2009–2012 (AB20)

 The Aygo received its first facelift, replacing the front bumper shape from the original, and changing the rear lights to a transparent appearance, from their original red tinted cluster.
+A revised clutch was fitted from this model onwards.

 2012–2014 (AB30)

-The Aygo received its second facelift, this time incorporating a much more angular bumper, and space for the inclusion of daytime running lights (DRL).
+The Aygo received its second facelift, this time incorporating a more angular bumper with the inclusion of daytime running lights (DRL).

 Reliability

 Breakdown statistics reported by the German Automobile Club in May 2010 placed the Aygo (which the data grouped with the Citroën C1 and Peugeot 107) at the top of the sub small car class, in respect of the low breakdown rates achieved for cars aged between one and four years.